“How do I make a good video?”

 Do you find yourself frequently asking questions along these lines when trying to make a good video?
 Well, you’re in luck.
 Close all your tabs, because we’ve got the answers you’ve been looking for all this while!

-Here’s 3 essential steps to creating a professional-looking video with your iPhone!
+Here are 3 essential steps to creating a professional-looking video with your iPhone!
 All you need to do is follow the guidelines as stated and you’ll discover it to be a smooth and straightforward process.

 What do I need?